-Our legal team at The Dorcey Law Firm, PLC knows that people all over the country are feeling the profound impact that the coronavirus pandemic is having on the U.S. economy.
+Our legal team at Dorcey Law Firm knows that people all over the country are feeling the profound impact that the coronavirus pandemic is having on the U.S. economy.
 We also recognize that the current economy will likely have a detrimental effect on how Social Security is funded.
 With unemployment rates skyrocketing, Social Security shortfalls could start sooner than anticipated.
 Here is why experts believe that the pandemic will substantially deplete funding for Social Security.

 How Is Social Security Financed?

 The majority of the funding for Social Security retirement benefits is financed through the payroll taxes workers and their employers pay.
 The money collected from payroll taxes is put into a trust fund that is used to pay benefits for seniors when they retire.